-The following pages show maps and tables showing how well the Routes of Regional Significance system is performing as of May 2015, when STA had actual traffic counts collected on several key arterial roadways.
-The information comes from a variety of sources: direct measurements taken by the cities and county by placing measuring tubes cross the road (captures all traffic), cell phones, Bluetooth transmitters and other electronic device (measures speed of vehicles with electronic devices onboard), cameras that measure vehicle numbers and occupancy, and even onsite observers using the standard Mark I eyeball and manual counters.
+The following pages show maps and tables showing how well the Routes of Regional Significance system is performing with data available from 2015 and 2016.
+The information comes from a variety of sources: direct measurements taken by the cities and county by placing measuring tubes cross the road (captures all traffic), cell phones, Bluetooth transmitters and other electronic device (measures speed of vehicles with electronic devices onboard), cameras that measure vehicle numbers and occupancy, and even on-site observers using the standard Mark I eyeball and manual counters.
 As the Bay Area economy improves, all of these systems are expected to show that local and regional traffic conditions are worsening.